nellshamrell/Dev4Ops4Dev/002_apache.md

 Let's make that home page a little more interesting by adding a custom one.

-Open up the file at /var/www/html/ (not that you need to use sudo for this one)
+Open up the file at /var/www/html/ using your preferred text editor (here I use vim) (note that you need to use sudo for this one).

 ```bash
   $ sudo vim /var/www/html/index.html